LogtalkDotOrg/logtalk3/examples/engines/yield/NOTES.md

 This example illustrates fetching answers from an engine that returns them using the `threaded_engine_yield/1` built-in predicate.
 The original example was written by Jan Wielemaker.
-Currently it only runs on SWI-Prolog.
+Currently it runs on ECLiPSe and SWI-Prolog.
 It should run also on XSB and YAP if and when these systems bugs with coroutining and/or threads get fixed.